Samysamy57/Portfolio/README.md

 ---

-Thank you for using the **open-source-portfolio** repository!
+Thank you for using the **Portfolio** repository!
 If you have any questions or need further assistance, feel free to reach out.
 Happy coding!

 ---